brainomite/home-page/_posts/2020-10-01-information-hiding-in-classes-without-experimental-features.md

 ---
 layout: post
-title: How to create private class instance variables without using experimental features in Javascript.
+title: How to create private class instance variables without using experimental features in JavaScript.
 description: >
   I explain how to hide internal functions and variables that will not be available by the consumer
 sitemap: true